mvilain/gitlab/README.md

 a haproxy load balancer to cycle between the three servers.
 All three servers keep their database of users and repositories in the database server.

+## Requirements

+This project uses several roles that are in the transition to becoming 2.9's new Collections.
+So that this project will run on 2.8, I've used these as roles rather than full-on collections which require 2.9.

+- ansible-role-apache
+- ansible-role-nginx
+- ansible-role-nginx-config

 ## to do